Electric power distribution: 220–240 volt systems

 For industrial customers, 3-phase 400 / 690 volt is also available, or may be generated locally.

-Large industrial customers have their own transformer(s) with an input from 11 kV to 220 kV.
+Large commerical and industrial customers have their own distribution transformers with an input from 11 kV to 33 kV.
+Some high consumption users are supplied by transmission network from 110 kV to 220 kV.

 100–120 volt systems

 Most of the Americas use 60 Hz AC, the 120/240 volt split-phase system domestically and three phase for larger installations.
 North American transformers usually power homes at 240 volts, similar to Europe's 230 volts.
 It is the split-phase that allows use of 120 volts in the home.

 In the electricity sector in Japan, the standard voltage is 100 V, with both 50 and 60 Hz AC frequencies being used.
 Parts of the country use 50 Hz, while other parts use 60 Hz.
 This is a relic from the 1890s.
 Some local providers in Tokyo imported 50 Hz German equipment, while the local power providers in Osaka brought in 60 Hz generators from the United States.
 The grids grew until eventually the entire country was wired.
 Today the frequency is 50 Hz in Eastern Japan (including Tokyo, Yokohama, Tohoku, and Hokkaido) and 60 Hz in Western Japan (including Nagoya, Osaka, Kyoto, Hiroshima, Shikoku, and Kyushu).

 Most household appliances are made to work on either frequency.
-The problem of incompatibility came into the public eye when the 2011 Tōhoku earthquake and tsunami knocked out about a third of the east's capacity, and power in the west could not be fully shared with the east, since the country does not have a common frequency.
+The problem of incompatibility came into the public eye when the 2011 Tōhoku earthquake and tsunami knocked out about a third of the east's capacity, and power in the west could not be fully shared with the east since the country does not have a common frequency.

 There are four high-voltage direct current (HVDC) converter stations that move power across Japan's AC frequency border.
 Shin Shinano is a back-to-back HVDC facility in Japan which forms one of four frequency changer stations that link Japan's western and eastern power grids.
 The other three are at Higashi-Shimizu, Minami-Fukumitsu and Sakuma Dam.
 Together they can move up to 1.2 GW of power east or west.